tnm/qr/README.md

 You can implement two kinds of queues with QR:

-* **Sized queue**: once the queue reaches a specified size of elements, it will atomically pop the oldest element.
+* **Bounded queue**: once the queue reaches a specified size of elements, it will atomically pop the oldest element.

-* **Unsized queue**: the queue can grow to any size, and will not pop elements unless you explicitly ask it to.
+* **Unbounded queue**: the queue can grow to any size, and will not pop elements unless you explicitly ask it to.

 Consider a use case like this: you may have any number of comments on a blog post, but you only want to display the most recent 10.
-You can use a sized queue, and pop the older comments as new ones come in.
+You can use a bounded queue, and pop the older comments as new ones come in.
 (We'll do that exact thing in an example at the end of this README).

 Create the Queue & Basic Push and Pop
 -------------------------------------